 The early settlers in adjoining villages attended divine service at Alderville, as this was the first church erected in the district.

 The Rev. S. Armour was the first Minister in Otonabee, followed by the Rev. James Evans of Rice Lake Indian Mission, and the Rev. D. McMullen, Cobourg.

-Rice Lake circuit was formed in 1825-26 with 110 members, and included what are now the Townships of Otonabee, Monaghan, Cavan, Smith and Emily.
+Rice Lake circuit was formed in 1825-26 with 110 members and included what are now the Townships of Otonabee, Monaghan, Cavan, Smith, and Emily.
 The Rev. Wellington Jeffers writes: "I did in association with the Rev. C. Vandusen travel the Cavan circuit in 1831-32 and live in the Mission House at Rice Lake.
-We were out two weeks at a time travelling through Monaghan, Cavan, Smith, Ops, Douro, Dummer, Otonabee; the village of Peterborough, and Mud Lake Mission.
+We were out two weeks at a time traveling through Monaghan, Cavan, Smith, Ops, Douro, Dummer, Otonabee; the village of Peterborough, and Mud Lake Mission.
 In this route we preached twenty-one times, to prevent ennui we preached also at Fife's, Gilchrist's Mills (now Keene) and Howson's."